josdejong/csv42/benchmark/README.md

 ## Conclusion

 The `csv42` does no really well.
 It is faster than the CSV libraries that are popular right now, sometimes by a big margin.
-The `json2csv` library does a very good job too, though it can only turn JSON into CSV and not the other way around, and it works better with smaller documents.
-It beats `csv42` when documents are small.
+It is only outpaced in a few cases where the document is small, and we have a flat JSON document.
+The libraries `json2csv` and `papaparse` do very well too in many of the tests.

-Most libraries do not support flattening nested JSON, and are not designed with this in mind.
-That may clarify why `csv42` is way faster when working with nested JSON data.
+The biggest gaps can be seen when working with nested JSON data.
+Many libraries do not support flattening nested JSON data, and thus are not designed with this in mind.
+That may clarify the big differences.
+Also, some libraries do not support parsing CSV values into numbers for example.
+My real-world experience is that JSON data models more often than not contain nesting and numeric values, so I think these are essential features to have and test with if you want to mimic real-world situations as well as possible, and offer a batteries included API for a CSV library.
+But the needs can vary widely of course, hence the large amount of CSV libraries out there, each with a different approach.

 ## Results